AtomScott/awesome-stars/README.md

 ## Others

 - [awesome-sports-camera-calibration](https://github.com/cemunds/awesome-sports-camera-calibration) - A collection of resources on Sports Camera Calibration
-- [SoccerTrack](https://github.com/AtomScott/SoccerTrack) - A Dataset and Tracking Algorithm for Soccer with Fish-eye and Drone Videos.
 - [awesome-sports-analytics](https://github.com/AtomScott/awesome-sports-analytics) -
 - [awesome-biomechanics](https://github.com/modenaxe/awesome-biomechanics) - A curated, public list collecting resources for biomechanics and human motion: datasets, processing tools,  software for simulation, educational videos, lectures, etc.
 - [ml-visuals](https://github.com/dair-ai/ml-visuals) - 🎨 ML Visuals contains figures and templates which you can reuse and customize to improve your scientific writing.